falcosecurity/falco-website/content/en/blog/extend-falco-inputs-with-a-plugin-the-basics.md

 }
 ```

-#### `String()`
+##### `String()`

 Even if this method is mandatory, it's not used by `Falco` for now but must be set up for future usage.
-It simply retrieves the events, it can be JSON or any format as long it contains the whole content of the source event.
+It simply retrieves the events, it can be in JSON or any format as long it contains the whole content of the source event.

 ```go
 // String represents the raw value of on event